 As a transferring student, you will want to visit the following website to understand how to get started with an application to become a student at the University of Northern Colorado http://www.unco.edu/admissions/transfer/.

 Whether you have questions regarding campus resources or just want someone to talk to about transferring, our full-time advisors in the MCB advising center are ready to help you if you are a transferring business student.

-Students who are admitted to MCB as business major will want to make an appointment to meet with the Director of Advising, Mary Graves in the MCB Advising Center at firstname.lastname@example.org or by calling 970-351-1233.
+Students who are admitted to MCB as business major will want to make an appointment to meet with the Director of Advising, Mary Graves in the MCB Advising Center at email@example.com or by calling 970-351-1233 for course evaluation and first semester registration.
 Your academic transcripts will be reviewed and applied to a 4 Year Suggested Schedule for your chosen emphasis in business.
 At your first meeting you may: